diyElectronicsLab/ThePlantPlant/ESP32/Readme.md

 ![esp32](https://github.com/user-attachments/assets/f43872e1-5f64-4dd2-a360-c91a35e8ee3e)

 The ESP32 is a microcontroller, and therefore it is generally similar to - for example - an Arduino Uno (you might have worked with that one in the past).
-However, there are some important differences:
+However, there are some important differences.

+### Whats so cool about ESP32:

 - the ESP32 has WIFI and Bluetooth on board!
 - the ESP32 runs on 3.3V, the Arduino Uno runs entirely on 5V.
 This is very important, because you can easily fry the ESP32 when applying too much voltage (for example 5V) to its pins.
 That can happen if you use your Arduino sensors with 5V logic directly on the ESP pins.